Mon September 10, 2012

 To find out more, we go to NPR's Soraya Sarhaddi Nelson, who's in Kabul.
 Good morning.

 SORAYA SARHADDI NELSON, BYLINE: Good morning, Renee.

-NELSON: Well, it's formerly known as the Parwan Detention Facility, and it's just on the edge or on the cusp of a Bagram Air Base, which is north of Kabul.
+NELSON: Well, it's formerly known as the Parwan Detention Facility, and it's just on the edge, or on the cusp, of Bagram Air Base, which is north of Kabul.
 As you mentioned, it's been compared to Guantanamo.
 It's also been compared to Abu Ghraib in Iraq.
 Basically, key Taliban prisoners and terrorism suspects are held at this facility.
 Most of them are Afghan nationals.

 But the facility has had a lot of controversy.
-It's known for its lengthy detentions of Afghans who are brought here without due process.
-There have also been reports over the years of detainees being mistreated and tortured, including two deaths of prisoners in Bagram 2002.
+It's known for its lengthy detentions of Afghans, who are brought here without due process.
+There have also been reports over the years of detainees being mistreated and tortured, including two deaths of prisoners in Bagram, in 2002.
 So it's pretty obvious to see why Afghans view this prison as a symbol of American domination of their country.

-NELSON: Well, no one will say exactly what the problem was, at least on the American side, but there certainly is concerned about the Afghan's follow through on the agreement that was signed in March by Defense Minister Wardak.
-He was ousted last month by the Afghan parliament, and there's some concerns again that - some statements, apparently, that came up that made the Americans somewhat concerned that perhaps this agreement was not going to be followed to the letter by the Afghan side.
+NELSON: Well, no one will say exactly what the problem was, at least on the American side.
+But there certainly is concern about the Afghan follow-through on the agreement that was signed in March by Defense Minister Wardak.
+He was ousted last month by the Afghan Parliament, and there's some concerns, again, that - some statements, apparently, that came up, that made the Americans somewhat concerned that perhaps this agreement was not going to be followed to the letter by the Afghan side.